-(1) Replace the Remote Keyless Entry (RKE) transmitter batteries as described in this group.
+- (1) Replace the Remote Keyless Entry (RKE) transmitter batteries.
+See Remote Keyless Entry Transmitter Battery Replacement in this group for the procedures.
 Test each of the transmitter functions.
 If OK, discard the faulty batteries.
-If not OK, go to Step 2.

-(2) Perform the Remote Keyless Entry Transmitter Programming procedure with the suspect transmitter and another known good transmitter using a DRB scan tool, as described in the proper Diagnostic Procedures manual.

-(3) Test the RKE system operation with both transmitters.
-If both transmitters fail to operate the power lock system, use a DRB scan tool and the proper Diagnostic Procedures manual for diagnosis of the RKE system.
+If not OK, go to Step 2. - (2) Perform the Remote Keyless Entry Transmitter Programming procedure with the suspect transmitter and another known good transmitter.
+Use a DRB scan tool, as described in the proper Diagnostic Procedures manual. - (3) Test the RKE system operation with both transmitters.
+If both transmitters fail to operate the power lock system, use a DRB scan tool and the proper Diagnostic Procedures manual for further diagnosis of the RKE system.
 If the known good transmitter operates the power locks and the suspect transmitter does not, replace the faulty transmitter.